vdae2304/Metodos-Numericos/Documentacion/Tensor class.md

 Parameters

 * `indices` A tensor-like object of `index_t` with its elements identifying which elements of the tensor are selected.
-If the tensor is one dimensional, a tensor-like object of integers can be used instead.
+If the tensor is 1-dimensional, a tensor-like object of integers can be used instead.

 Returns